rajivbishwokarma/openlane_rtl2gds_sky130/README.md

     <img width=400 src="./day4/sk1/floorplan_1.jpg">
 </p>

 Therefore, we will have to take the longer route to the final result. **run_floorplan** is actually a wrapper command for the internal commands that allow more control over the process.
-Therefore, the first command to run is to initialize the design for floorplan using the following command.
+Therefore, the first command to run is **floorplan** using the following command.

 ```
 init_floorplan